cyevgeniy/evg.moe/content/ed/sublime-dev-containers/index.md

 - Docker

 We use devpod for just one thing - port forwarding from a container to a host.
-Docker is used as a containers.
+Docker is used for containers.
 (Podman didn't succeed because it can't detect changes to the disk and so vite didn't reload).

 ## Workflow